-(a) Grid access fee provision

-The calculation of the provision is based on a methodology given by the Regulator, taking into account the estimated value of the respective assets and the electricity consumption of the supplied customers.
+- Grid access fee provision.
+As detailed in the calculation of the provision is based on a methodology given by the Regulator, taking into account the estimated value of the respective assets and the electricity consumption of the supplied customers.
 It covers potential customer claims for compensations related to the past 3-year period.